NicholasRabbit/Computer-Architecture/CSAPP/Note on Learning CSAPP.md

 **(2) How is an instruction is executed in the machine level or how is an instruction is processed?**

-There are a number of operations when processing an instruction and they are orgnised in a particular sequence of stages.
+There are a number of operations when processing an instruction and they are organised in a particular sequence of stages.
 Let's take line 3 in Figure 4.17  in page 399 as an example.
 See "Aside" in page 401.

 ```assembly
 1 0x000: 30f209000000  	# irmovl $9, %edx